kitschpatrol/yanki-obsidian/README.md

 4. **Sync**

-   Initiate a sync from Obsidian to Anki using the `Yanki: Sync flashcard notes to Anki`.
+   Initiate a sync from Obsidian to Anki using the `Yanki: Sync flashcard notes to Anki` command.
 You can also trigger a sync manually via the button in the Yanki settings tab, or enable automatic syncing to sync whenever notes in your watched vault folders change.

 5. **Study**